 I even discovered what appeared to be one of the tallest magnolia trees my eyes ever landed on, I wish I would’ve gotten a picture of this.

 Black Owned Restaurants In Savannah, Ga

-I guess we weren’t the only ones wanting to support black owned head chef and owner of The Grey restaurant, Mashama Bailey.
+I guess we weren’t the only ones wanting to support the black-owned head chef and owner of The Grey restaurant, Mashama Bailey.
 Just like The Olde Pink House, you need to book your reservations way in advance.
 I mean, like 2-3 months in advance.

-The other black owned business I was disappointed in not trying was Back in The Day bakery.
-They are operated and ran on the weekend only so plan accordingly.
+The other black-owned business I was disappointed in not trying was Back in The Day bakery.
+They are operated and run on the weekend only so plan accordingly.